potentialfudge/CYOAdventureGame/README.md

 - You can save the state of my application by going to the top menu and clicking File > Save and Exit.
 - You can reload the state of my application by going to the top menu and clicking Game Options > Restart.

-# Phase 4: Task 2
+### Phase 4: Task 2
-Storyboards successfully loaded
+Storyboards successfully loaded \
-Selected choice: Explore the forest
+Selected choice: Explore the forest \
-Selected choice: Try to open the door
+Selected choice: Try to open the door \
-You guessed the code!
+You guessed the code! \
-Selected choice: Rizz her up
+Selected choice: Rizz her up \
-Selected choice: Go down the trapdoor
+Selected choice: Go down the trapdoor \
-Choice removed from history: Try to open the door
+Choice removed from history: Try to open the door \
-You guessed the code!
+You guessed the code! \
 Selected choice: Go left

+### Phase 4: Task 3
+One thing I would want to refactor is the relationship between GameLogic and StoryBoard.
+GameLogic has a map/graph of all the storyboards, and retrieves one whenever it is needed.
+I would add something like a storyboard manager class which handles only the logic of traversing through storyboards.
+This would also make it easier if storyboards need to be added or manipulated in the future.